tsur/blog/_posts/2023-06-09-anane-the-volunteer.markdown

 Despite the advanced state of colonization in our lower reality, its density literally crushed our thought energies, causing them to fragment over time, like a beautiful mirror slowly wearing down and cracking into hundreds of thousands of small pieces.
 So, at regular intervals, when our thought energies fragmented and broke apart, we had to return home to recover.
 Our thought energies were highly calibrated before our descent to return back home after a critic threshold was reached.
 And we called this process death.

-Anane: "Everything is ready and tidy, Mother."

-Anane fixed then his gaze on me, deeply intrigued, as if trying to find the key to a hidden treasure and asked.
+While I was still thinking on this all.
+Anane fixed his gaze on me, deeply intrigued, as if trying to find the key to a hidden treasure and asked.
 "Shall I descend after we return back from the promotion ceremony, Mother?"

 "That will depend on how good or bad you perform at the promotion ceremony final test.
 And talking about the ceremony, it is time to depart.
 I firmly trust on your good performance and never forget I will be there on your side to assist you, my child"

 Anane: "Mother, please, grant me with the privilege of taking you with me to the ceremony hall"

 It is common for us to travel using technological means through portals or spaceships.
-However, it is a tradition for the ceremony day to let volunteers candidate travel using a extremely dangerous and risky technique.
+However, it is a tradition for the ceremony day to let volunteer candidates travel using a extremely dangerous and risky technique.
 This is one of the hardest and most important technique all volunteers have to dominate before the time to descend comes for them

-"My beginning and my end" I said Anane in a sign of approval as I trasmited the frequency of the ceremony audience hall in alpha-52 from the stellar map right into the Anane's thought energies
+"My beginning and my end" I said Anane in a sign of approval as I trasmited the frequency of the ceremony audience hall coordinates in alpha-52 from the stellar maps right into the Anane's thought energies

 Anane: "There are two different ways to travel.
 In one, you move towards the destination, and in the other, the destination moves towards you"